 There are plenty of marked hiking trails that start from the parking lot.
 Click here for the online trail map.

 Then descend back down, exit the park, and take Route 7.
 This will take you to the small town of Lanesborough, where you’ll see pastures and horse farms.
 You can pick your own apples at Lakeview Orchard.

 Near Route 7, you can also visit the home of Edith Wharton in Stockbridge.
 On your way back to North Adams, you can stop in Cheshire at the Whitney’s Farm Market.

-Click here for my complete guide to visiting or road tripping in the Berkshires.
+Here’s my complete guide to the Berkshires.

 Day 3: Dixville Notch State Park, New Hampshire